EasyNetDev/Saitek-FIP/README.md

 Description: Display an image on the FIP, data passed must be 24bpp RGB.
 The buffer size must be 320*240*3 = 230400 bytes.
 It is common to use the Bitmap image format for the FIP becuase the image data section of a 24bpp RGB Bipmap file conforms to the FIP buffer requirements.
 See Set_Image and Set_ImageFromFile for details on how to send images to the FIP.
 ```

-From help Seems display supports multiple pages.
+From help the driver or display supports multiple pages.
 I'm not sure if is integrated in the display itself or is a feature from DirectOutput.dll / DirectOutputService.exe .
+I have to do some reverse engineering for this.